 What is Hormone Replacement and Who Needs It?

-Hormone Replacement Therapy (HRT) is a treatment used to alleviate symptoms caused by lower hormone levels in the body.
+Bioidentical Hormone Replacement Therapy (BHRT) is a treatment used to alleviate symptoms caused by lower hormone levels in the body.
 Although lower hormones are a natural part of aging, there are other causes that could create hormone imbalance in men and women of all ages.
 Menopause is one of the most commonly cited maladies associated with the lowering of hormones but there are other reasons for low hormones, resulting in symptoms that can reduce the quality of life for both men and women as they age.

 Since the 60’s popularity of HRT, science has developed biologically identical hormone treatments for both men and women.
-In addition to the medical administration of HRT, monitoring of hormone levels and necessary adjustments are made to ensure this treatment is beneficial to clients.
+In addition to the medical administration of BHRT, monitoring of hormone levels and necessary adjustments are made to ensure this treatment is beneficial to clients.

 - Premenstrual Syndrome (PMS)